ProductTank at Google Campus

 ProductTank London is the original meetup for Product Managers throughout the city, and with over 1,100 members and 150+ attending every event.
 I had the pleasure of sharing the stage with Dharmesh Raithatha, Senior Product Manager at Mind Candy and Will McInnes, Managing Director at NixonMcInnes.

-One of my favourite books on the subject of motivation recently has been Dan Pink’s Drive, where he covers concepts behind extrinsic and intrinsic motivation.
+One of my favorite books on the subject of motivation recently has been Dan Pink’s Drive, where he covers concepts behind extrinsic and intrinsic motivation.
 Extrinsic motivation refers to motivation that comes from factors outside an individual, typically financial incentives.
 Intrinsic motivation refers to motivation that is driven by an interest or enjoyment in the task itself, and exists within the individual rather than relying on any external pressure.
 Intrinsic motivation is based on taking pleasure in an activity rather than working towards an external reward.

 The key factors for those that are intrinsically motivated are: